460009 Sear Stew and Stir

 Not sure where to start?
-Our guide explains which settings work best for different types of meat, which cuts are worth considering.
+Our guide explains which settings are best for different types of meat and which cuts are worth considering.
 Slow cookers are also a great way to make a range of vegetarian and vegan dishes, plus other recipes you may not have thought of.

-Slow cookers come with different temperature settings - basic models will have only high and low settings, while premium models may have a medium setting and an auto setting, which will automatically swap between cooking settings for you.
+Slow cookers come with different temperature settings - basic models usually only have high, low and off settings, while premium models may have a medium setting and an auto setting, which will automatically swap between cooking settings for you.
 The best setting to choose depends on the food you’re cooking:

 This is recommended for cooking pale meat such as chicken.
-It cooks the meat faster (in three to six hours) and at a slightly higher temperature.
+A high setting will cook the meat faster (in three to six hours) and at a slightly higher temperature.
 And it’s also a good option if you’ve forgotten to put your recipe on and need it cooked quicker.

-Typically found on Morphy Richards models, you can use the medium setting for cooking cuts of red meats.
+Typically found on Morphy Richards models, you can use the medium setting for cooking cuts of red meat.
 This setting is useful for cooking more quickly without losing all the benefits of slow cooking, but the results won’t be as impressive as cooking on low for longer.

 This is recommended for cooking cheap cuts of red meat, and is great for recipes such as pulled pork, as it breaks down the meat to make it melt-in-the-mouth.
 It also gets better results than cooking on the medium or high setting.
 Cooking on this setting usually takes around 8-10 hours, depending on your slow cooker.
 There are ‘faster’ slow cookers, which give results on the low setting quicker than others.

-With a slow cooker you can afford to experiment with cheaper cuts of meat, so is perfect if you’re looking to cut back on your shopping bill but without compromising on taste or flavour.
+A slow cooker is a great way to experiment with cheaper cuts of meat, so is perfect if you’re looking to cut back on your shopping bill but without compromising on taste or flavour.
 Beef shin, mutton shoulder) and ox cheek are just the beginning of a list of cheaper meat cuts that benefit from slow cooking.

-A general rule of thumb is that the more work a muscle does, the more it benefits from slow cooking.
-For example, the clod or shoulder of any animal can normally be quite tough and gristly with normal cooking, but whack it in your slow cooker and it will soften beautifully, resulting in a delicious dish.
+As a general rule of thumb, the more work a muscle does, the more it benefits from slow cooking.
+For example, a shoulder of lamb can be quite tough and gristly with normal cooking, but whack it in your slow cooker and it will soften beautifully, resulting in a delicious dish.

 There are several cheaper cuts of meat that are good for slow cooking and available from butchers:

 Cuts such as clod, blade and chuck are often lumped together in supermarkets and labelled as ‘braising steak’, and these are great when slow cooked too.

-You can make an easy and tasty pudding in your slow cooker.
-Put the pudding ingredients into individual bowls, which you then place in the main pot.
-Then pour boiling water in between the bowls, half way up their sides, to gently poach the puds.
-Any mess created by puddings boiling over will be contained if you have an easy-clean ceramic pot.
+You can make an easy and tasty pudding in your slow cooker by adding pudding ingredients into individual bowls, which you then place into the main pot.
+Pour boiling water in between the bowls, halfway up their sides, to gently poach the puds.
+Any mess created by the puddings boiling over will be contained if you have an easy-clean ceramic pot.

 Slow cookers are also great for jam – they speed up the jam-making process by softening fruit without drying it out.
 Slice fruit and slow cook on a low heat overnight to make a great jam base.